tohdarryl/day14/README.md

 redis-cli
 ```

-3. Use maven to runapp
+3. Use maven to run app
 ```
 mvn spring-boot:run
 ```